List of organisations designated as terrorist by Australia

-Designated terrorist organisations in Australia are organisations that have been designated by the Australian government as terrorist organisations.
-A list of terrorist organisations was first created under the Security Legislation Amendment (Terrorism) Act 2002, as part of the fight against terrorism worldwide.
+In Australia, listed terrorist organisations are organisations that have been designated by the Australian government as terrorist organisations.
+A list of terrorist organisations was first created under the Security Legislation Amendment (Terrorism) Act 2002, as part of the United States–led "War on Terror".
+Most of the organisations on the list have never targeted Australia.

 History

-The Security Legislation Amendment (Terrorism) Act 2002 was passed by the Australian Parliament, "enabling Australian governments to deal with organisations involved in terrorism", and inserted a range of terrorist organisation offences into the Criminal Code Act 1995 (Cth).
-For example, the Act made it an offence to materially support or be supported by a listed terrorist organisation.
+The Security Legislation Amendment (Terrorism) Act 2002 was passed by the Australian Parliament and inserted a range of terrorist organisation offences into the Criminal Code Act 1995 (Cth).
+For example, the Act made it an offence to provide support to a terrorist organisation.

+The paramilitary wing of Hamas, the Izz al-Din al-Qassam Brigades, was formerly listed as a terrorist organisation from 5 November 2003 until 2022.
+In July 2014, it was reported that the entirety of Hamas was being listed by the Abbott government; however, it never appeared on the list, and Izz al-Din al-Qassam Brigades was re-listed in 2015, 2018 and 2021.
+Hamas was listed in March 2022, replacing Izz al-Din al-Qassam Brigades.

+Most of the listed organisations are Islamic.
+In 2021, the Australian government listed for the first time two far-right neo-Nazi organisations, Sonnenkrieg Division and The Base, followed by the National Socialist Order in 2022.

+In addition to The Base, the entirety of Hezbollah was added on 24 November 2021.

+The Islamic Revolutionary Guard Corps will be listed in 2025 after it was revealed Iran was responsible for terrorist attacks in Australia.

 Oversight and monitoring

 The list of designated terror organisations is maintained by the Attorney-General's Department.
-For listing as a terrorist organisation, an organisation may be found to be such by a court as part of a prosecution for a terrorist offence or the designation may be made by regulation upon the motion of the Attorney-General of Australia under Division 102 of the Criminal Code Act 1995.
+For listing as a terrorist organisation, an organisation may be found to be such by a court as part of a prosecution for a terrorist offence, or the designation may be made by regulation upon the motion of the Attorney-General of Australia under Division 102 of the Criminal Code Act 1995.
 Listing, de-listing and re-listing follows a protocol that mainly involves the Australian Security Intelligence Organisation and the Attorney-General's Department.
 Such action in general is not made with reference to designations made or proposed by other countries or multinational organisations.
+Until 2023, listings would lapse after three years and an organisation would need to be re-listed.
+The Counter-Terrorism Legislation Amendment (Prohibited Hate Symbols and Other Measures) Act 2023 changed this so that listings now continue indefinitely.

 Under Division 103 of the Criminal Code Act 1995, it is illegal to finance terrorism.
 The Australian Transaction Reports and Analysis Centre (AUSTRAC) monitors financial transactions involving listed terrorist organisations.